shivaraman83/Hoare/README.md

 #####  Artifactory
     Create a Pipelines integration of type Artifactory named "Artifactory" and provide the details for your Artifactory access (URL, admin user and password/apikey).

-##### Github
+##### GitHub
-    Create a Pipelines integration of type GitHub named Github and provide connection details to you generate according to: https://www.jfrog.com/confluence/display/JFROG/GitHub+Integration
+    Create a Pipelines integration of type GitHub named GitHub and provide connection details to you generate according to: https://www.jfrog.com/confluence/display/JFROG/GitHub+Integration

 ##### Distribution
 ###### Only for E+ subsription (not to perform on the free tier)